 There are several proposed revisions to the policies of the LUP which are minor in nature.
 These include replacing the title "Planning Director" with "Planning Manager" in the various places it appears through the document to reflect an organizational change at the City.
-Additionally, the amendment proposes to modify several LUP policies to bullets that identify subsections with numbers or letters for ease of reference.
-The amendment includes revisions to LUP Policy 5.29 which details when a transfer of development credit is required as a condition of approval.
+Another minor change is that the amendment proposes to modify several LUP policies to replace bullets that identify subsections with numbers or letters for ease of reference.

+Other aspects of the LUP amendment are more substantive.
+For instance, the amendment includes revisions to LUP Policy 5.29, which details when a transfer of development credit is required as a condition of approval.
 The amendment further proposes to modify Policy 6.18 to allow the required view corridor to be split on parcels that are less than 50 feet in width.
-Finally, the City proposes to re-designate 70 parcels on the Land Use Maps.
+Finally, the City proposes to re-designate 70 parcels on the LUP Land Use Map.